apache/incubator-kie-kogito-serverless-operator/images/tools/sonataflow-db-migrator/README.md

 source ~/cekit/bin/activate;
 ```

-Assuming you have Postgres database running locally and e.g. have a di database for data index and js database for jobs service, you can run the image by command as follows, just substitute appropriate values.
+Assuming you have a Postgres database running locally, e.g., a `di` database for data index and a `js` database for jobs service, you can run the image with the following command.
+Substitute appropriate values:
 ```shell
 podman run \
 --env MIGRATE_DB_DATAINDEX=true \